Don’t see the information you’re looking for? Simply contact us at 1 866-449-4423 or firstname.lastname@example.org.

 The Pre-Authorized Payment Plan is an easy and convenient way to pay your bill.
 Sign-up and your bill amount due will automatically be withdrawn from your bank account, avoiding any late payment fees.
 Payments are applied to your Enercare account on the bill due date.

 Make a credit card payment

-Make a payment with your Visa, Mastercard or American Express credit card using one of the following payment services.
-A convenience fee is applied by the service providers at the time of payment.
+Make a payment with your Visa, Mastercard or American Express credit card using the following payment service.
+A convenience fee is applied by the service provider at the time of payment.

 - Paymentus: Call 1 866-429-8904 or make a payment online